 - Pick someone to “drive” and do the tour of each help center.

 - Pick someone to update your checklist for each site and gather general comments on each.
 Note: I don’t suggest everyone fill out the checklist separately, but I’ve seen this done.

 - Arm the team with important information before the meeting

 - Clearly articulate the agenda in the meeting invite, so your team knows what to expect.

 - Share the checklist prior to your session, so your team can suggest additions now vs. taking up precious session time later.

 The fun day is here and you’re ready to window shop your predetermined list of help centers!

 Here are a few tips to make sure that your review session goes smoothly and that you get the most value out it.

-- As you browse through each Help Center, check off items on the check list and gather “gut” reactions & general feedback
+- As you browse through each help center check off items on the check list and gather “gut” reactions and general feedback.

 Part 2: Let's Get Down to Business